scala-js/scala-js-website/_posts/news/2014-07-30-announcing-scalajs-0.5.3.md

 * `InputStream`, `FilterInputStream`, `DataInput`, `ByteArrayInputStream`
 * `scala.scalajs.js.typearray.ArrayBufferInputStream`, an implementation of `InputStream` reading a JavaScript `TypedArray`

+These classes are automatically available in all your Scala.js projects.

-Additional Java classes are also available in the `javalib-ex` package.
+Other, additional Java classes are also available in the `javalib-ex` package.
 These classes require some features of ECMAScript 6 to be implemented by the JavaScript engine, and must therefore be enabled explicitly with this dependency:

 {% highlight scala %}